-Now, let’s get to know some of the best hikes in the US…
+Now, let’s get to know some of the best hiking trails in the United States…

 Every adventure begins with the right gear.
 Frankly, without proper equipment, hiking isn’t that much fun.
 If you have ever had an ill-fitting pair of hiking shoes or a sleeping bag that doesn’t actually keep you warm, then you know what I am talking about.